-Most differences in delay at this location were associated with the intersection: an average of 26 and 16 seconds for the K/T Third/Ingleside and 29 Sunset, respectively.
+Most differences in delay at this location were associated with the node_intersection: an average of 26 and 16 seconds for the K/T Third/Ingleside_K/T Third/Ingleside and 29 Sunset, respectively.
 The following observations provide context for peak period travel times at this location in the eastbound direction:

-- The segment travel times were relatively similar between peak and off-peak periods, indicating that delay is mostly related to signal timing and intersection queueing rather than conditions along the corridor that would slow transit along the segment. - The K/T travels in the center-running track lane and is sometimes delayed by left-turning vehicles.
+- The segment/link travel times were relatively similar between peak and off-peak periods, indicating that delay is mostly related to signal timing and intersection queueing associated with the intersection rather than condition queues along the corridor that would slow the corridor transit along the segment down. - The K/T travels in the center-running track lane and is sometimes delayed by left-turning vehicles.
 The train was frequently observed to be stuck behind left-turning vehicles, at times resulting in missing a green light and incurring additional delay from the red signal. - The K/T routinely stopped at red lights in the p.m. peak period.
 In the off-peak period, the line was not observed to experience any travel time delay due to red lights. - The 29 has the flexibility to operate in either lane and was generally observed in the right travel lane and does not wait directly behind left-turning vehicles (it must be in the right lane traveling through the intersection to be aligned to serve the next passenger stop).
-However, one observation noted that queuing from a left-turning vehicle affected both lanes and contributed to delay for the 29. - The 29 was frequently stopped at red lights during the peak period. - With the center-running track lane serving left-turning vehicles, the right lane serves the 29, a majority of through vehicles, and right-turning vehicles.
-Drivers turning right must yield to pedestrian movements at the parallel crosswalk, delaying through vehicles behind right-turning vehicles.
+However, one observation noted that queuing from a left-turning vehicle affected both lanes and contributed to delay for the - The 29 was frequently stopped at red lights during the peak period.